AnasChhilif/resume/resume.typ

           #pad(
             top: 2pt,
-            [Full Stack Engineer with a strong interest in in software architecture, performance optimization, and Kubernetes infrastructure management.], )
+            [Full Stack Engineer with a strong interest in in software architecture,\
+             performance optimization, and Kubernetes infrastructure management.],
+          )
         ],
-      ),
-    ),
       )

   set par(justify: true)
   body